 Retail price: € 22,50

-Less than a year ago Urban Larsson was finishing the last painting of a great commission for a family in Louisville, Kentucky.
+In the early summer of 2014 Urban Larsson was finishing the last painting of a great commission for a family in Louisville, Kentucky.
 It comprised of 17 individual life-size portraits and one final “family picture”.
 The two generations of adults were done in oil paint and the 9 grandchildren in charcoal.
 Some of the portraits were done in the U.S.A. and some in his studio in Amsterdam.

 Interior of studio - B. Family Picture / 120 x 160 cm oil on canvas 2014 / Private collection United States